-I don’t know if there are any limitations in number of items and outfits.
-I don’t have that many clothes and so far have only added five outfits.
-I also don’t know if there are any other features included in the app.
+I don’t know if there are any limitations in number of items and outfits, and since I don’t have that many clothes and so far have only added five outfits.
+I’m also unsure if there are any other features included in the app.
 The app is free but as mentioned above you can pay to get more background options, and there might be more features you can get by paying.

 - The free version only allows you to use 50 items of clothing

-– It easy to use in terms of adding clothing items
+- Easy to use in terms of adding clothing items

-– It is very text heavy with drop down menus an is easy to get lost.
+- Very text heavy with drop down menus an is easy to get lost.

 I find the organisation fields intuitive (Tops separates to Sleeveless; Tshirts; Sweaters; Blouses and Blazers)